imdone/imdone-core/notes/features/I-can-run-the-cli-with-a-config-file-option.md

-# #DOING I can run the cli with a config file option
+# #TODO I can run the cli with a config file option
 <!--
 #imdone-1.55.0
 #feature
 created:2025-03-01T00:13:07-05:00
+order:-225
 -->

 Run with a config option, so the config can be synced with git and jira plugin can run in CI.